MicrosoftDocs/dynamics-365-project-operations/articles/actuals/journal-line-improvements.md

 ## Prerequisites
 To use the journal line improvements feature in Dynamics 365 Project Operations, enable the feature **Enable journal line improvements** feature within the system.

-## Business rules
+## Business rules validation
-Business rules have been implemented on the journal lines as part of this feature to ensure data accuracy and integrity.
-The following are the business rules:
+**Business rules** have been implemented on the journal lines as part of this feature to ensure data accuracy and integrity.
+These **business rules** will be applied when creating or updating journal lines, whether through the **quick create journal line** form, **Excel import**, or any other method of journal line insertion or update.The following are the business rules:

 | Billing method on contract line | Transaction type | Transaction classes allowed |Transaction classes not allowed |
  | --- | --- | --- | --- |